Victoria Police Department: Rank structure

+List of chief constables

 Integrated road safety unit (IRSU)

 Four VicPD officers are seconded to the 15-member IRSU.
 The IRSU is mandated as "providing intelligence led enforcement while targeting aggressive driving behaviors, reducing alcohol-related crashes, distracted driving and encouraging the use of seatbelts and front license plates." within the Capital Regional District.
 This unit comprises officers from the Saanich Police Department, Victoria Police Department, Oak Bay Police Department, Central Saanich Police and the RCMP under an agreement with the BC Ministry of Public Safety and solicitor general and they patrol in specially marked cars and are able to enforce laws outside their municipal jurisdiction.

 Museum

 In late 2014, the onsite police museum at the Victoria police station Caledonia headquarters was closed.
 The 150 years of policing artifacts from the early days of British Columbia to recent times were moved into storage.
 The VicPD Hall of Honour, which celebrates the accomplishments of both sworn and civilian staff was created in its place.
 The Hall of Honour was officially opened to the public on September 29, 2015.